jarle/remix-adonisjs-docs/docs/hands-on/build-an-ai-chat-app.md

 In this guide we are going to build a very simple ChatGPT-clone that we can chat with.

-Here is a screenshot of what we will build in this guide:
+Here is a screenshot of what we will build:

 ![AI chat app screenshot](../img/ai-chat-app.png)